calvinfeng/gophercon2019/README.md

 ```

 Context switch is a killer in performance.
 The same logic can be done in Go without the need for
-putting a thread into waiting state because Go runtime will take care of goroutine scheulding for us.
+putting a thread into waiting state because Go runtime scheduler will take care of goroutine swapping
+for us.

 ```golang
 import (